This one-year wonder is a true collector car especially for NASCAR lovers.

 Just like Chrysler did with the Charger Daytona and Superbird in 1969 and 1970, GM created aero-friendly body mods for the Grand Prix 2+2 (and Chevrolet Monte Carlo SS Aerocoupe) to go up against the sleeker Ford Thunderbird.
 The exclusive modifications included a redesigned nose, a fastback-style bubble rear glass and a shorter rear decklid with an integrated spoiler.
 Interestingly, the rear glass used on the Grand Prix 2+2 and the Monte Carlo SS Aerocoupe are similar but not interchangeable.
 Thia longer rear glass and shorter decklid made the trunk opening ridiculously small, but this car still hauled where it needed to... on the track!

-Aside from the obvious styling changes made to the Grand Prix 2+2 , all of these cars are identical.
+While the obvious aero changes made to the Grand Prix 2+2 unique from the standard Grand Prix, all of these NASCAR-homologated cars are identical.
 They all wear the same silver-over-dark-gray paint job with a red stripe and "Pontiac 2+2" door decals as well as 15-inch Rally wheels wrapped in Goodyear Eagle GT tires.
 Inside, all Grand Prix 2+2 coupes came with the same gray cloth interior loaded with all the options, and under the hood, the 2+2s were only equipped with the Grand Prix's 5.0-liter V8 rated at 165 horsepower and paired to an automatic transmission.
 This one remains incredible condition with just 30,000 miles showing on the odometer.